Skip to content

 Ohrid the heart of Macedonia

-The other reason is that I’m always happy to visit new places and I thought that it would have been nice to know more about this small country in the Balkans.
+The other reason is that I’m always happy to visit new places and I thought it would have been nice to know more about this small country in the Balkans.
 After all, we don’t hear often about North Macedonia.

 On my trip I spent some days in the capital, Skopje, then I drove to Ohrid because I read that it was a great place.
-And I’m glad that I did: Ohrid is really amazing!
+And I’m glad that I did: Ohrid is amazing!

 Why you should visit Ohrid